DheemanthBhat/python-data-structures-algorithms/01_data_structures/05_binary_search_tree/README.md

 Value: '0' found in BST.
 Value: '-20' NOT found in BST.

+Deleting node with value: 36 from BST...
+Node with value: 36 not found in BST.

+Deleting node with value: 75 from BST...
 Binary Search Tree after deleting Node: 75
 Root: Node(left=30, value=50, right=70)
 Max level: 4